 How do we handle user-visible inconsistency between AI and legacy?

 During canary, a user who hits AI one session and legacy the next sees different responses to the same query.
-That is a real cost and has to be communicated.
+That is a real cost and has to be managed.
 The practical move: pin the routing decision to the session (every request in a session goes to one system) or the user account for the duration of the canary.
 Never route the same user to different systems inside the same workflow session — that produces the most visible inconsistency.
 Some user-facing inconsistency during migration is unavoidable.
 The goal is to bound it and end it.

 When do we tell the auditor about the AI?